-Director, Housing Finance & Policy
+Director, Housing Finance and Policy

 Expertise: Housing finance, foreclosure prevention, predatory lending, consumer financial protection, legal aid